You’ve shot hundreds of photos of an important trip or big event, but when you go to load those images onto your

 A camera or electronics store may have the tech to read that corrupted card.
 Some consumers have said they were able to recover all their data by taking the card into a local store.
 While the possibility of recovering your data depends on several factors, it’s certainly worth a shot.

 With the "not formatted" memory card error, in most cases, your images are still there, your computer just can't read them.
-A recovery software can serve as the go-between, finding and repairing the files on your SD card so that your computer can access them.
-Recovery software works well for SD cards that were pulled out of a camera or computer too soon, used in multiple devices, or formatted on a computer, but software can sometimes pull information from damaged cards too.
+A recovery software can serve as the go-between, finding and repairing the files on your memory card so that your computer can access them.
+Recovery software works well for media cards that were pulled out of a camera or computer too soon, used in multiple devices, or formatted on a computer, but software can sometimes pull information from damaged cards too.

-There are several different options for software recovery programs, but we like Stellar Photo Recovery because it's a comprehensive yet simple program.
+There are several different options for photo recovery software, but we like Stellar Photo Recovery because it's a comprehensive yet simple program.
 The software is free to try out — you only need to purchase the full version if the program can actually recover files.
-The program, available for both Windows and iOS, can scan a memory card with a format error and often fix the corruption to recover files — or even recover files off cards that have already been formatted.
+The program, available for both Windows and macOS, can scan a memory card with a format error and often fix the corruption to recover files — or even recover files off cards that have already been formatted.

 Data loss is devastating no matter what the cause is, but recovering files after a memory card format error message is often possible.
 Start by ensuring the write protection switch is off, then try using a USB cable connected to the camera to read the card.
 You can also take the card into a camera or electronics store.
-If that doesn't help you to access your files, you'll need a specialty software that can read the corrupted card, like Stellar Photo Recovery.
+If that doesn’t help you to access your files, you’ll need a specialty photo recovery software that can read the corrupted card.